Lawrence, Fields land on title stage after lobbying to play | Times Leader

 Lawrence signed with Clemson, where he’s won a national title, three ACC crowns and gone 34-1 as a starter.

 Fields, after a bumpy first year at Georgia, transferred to Ohio State where the Buckeyes have gone 19-1 with him as the starter.
-The lone loss: at the Fiesta Bowl in CFP semifinals.
+The lone loss: A drama-filled 29-23 Clemson win at the Fiesta Bowl in CFP semifinals.

-Lawrence entered his junior year as the while Fields is projected to go a few spots later, possibly as high as No. 2.
+Lawrence entered his junior year as the likely overall No. 1 NFL draft pick while Fields is projected to go a few spots later, possibly as high as No. 2.
 Both could’ve easily opted out without impacting their NFL futures even though the Tigers and Buckeyes were both expected to challenge again for the national title.

 “That’s not what they’re about,” Veal said.